 PSU provides students several opportunities to apply for funding to support international opportunities.

-The Barbara Wiley Scholarship.
+The Barbara Willey ’37 Endowment for International Study Scholarship Fund.
 Applications are available through the Associate Vice President of Academic Affairs Office as well as online.

 The U.S. government believes it is important for citizens to be better educated about the world and is providing scholarship assistance to help college students engage in overseas study.
 Below are links to additional scholarship opportunities.
 Read the instructions carefully since some scholarships do have a service component associated with receipt of the scholarship.